gleman17/Laravel-Tools/README.md

 ### Requirements
 - Laravel 11 or higher
 - PHP 8.4.1 or higher
+- nikic/php-parser
+- echolabsdev/prism
+- greenlion/php-sql-parser
 - staudenmeir/eloquent-has-many-deep
 - staudenmeir/belongs-to-through

 These requirements have not been verified.
 The package may work on lower levels.

+You will need to configure Prism with your API key for a compatible LLM.

 The staudenmeir packages are only required if you're building the multi-step relationships.
 The package itself has no dependency upon staudenmeir.